xanruth/xanruth.github.io/_posts/2025-06-20-hackthebox-infiltrator.md

 ### BitLocker Decryption

-Enumerating the target host using **File Explorer** reveals the encrypted BitLocker volume mounted on the `E:` drive:
+Enumerating the target host using **File Explorer** reveals an encrypted BitLocker volume mounted on the `E:` drive:

 ![image.png](image%2050.png)